pconnell/DNDIO/README.md

 To develop and deliver this service, the project team plans to leverage the following technologies and systems:

-* Database implementation in MySQL (for campaign/character information, and for game information/rules)
+* Database implementation in Cassandra (for campaign/character information, and for game information/rules)

-* Message queueing and handling (e.g. RabbitMQ for service scalability across multiple Discord servers)
+* Message queueing and handling (e.g. Redis for message queueing from API server to worker handlers)

-* Discord API/Bot Integration (receive and relay user requests to cloud service handlers)
+* Discord API/Bot Integration (receive and relay user requests to cloud REST API)

-* Virtualization/Containerization for dice roll, character interface, and game information/rule lookup services
+* Virtualization/Containerization (docker/k8s on GKE) for dice roll, character interface, and game information/rule lookup services

-* API and/or protocol buffer implementation for relaying user messages and commands from Discord Servers to services in the cloud
+* API with protocol buffer implementation for relaying user messages and commands from Discord Servers to REST API and backend cloud services

+INSERT IMAGE HERE OF SERVICE ARCHITECTURE

 ## Scope